Friday, October 25, 2013

 Fact is, nobody looks good in this one.
 The fact that volleyball has become an outlet for Dezi doesn’t mean she should be given preferential treatment.
 She shouldn’t get a starting job she doesn’t deserve, for example.
 And there’s not—to my mind, at least—a substantive difference between dressing up for school and wearing a uniform at the game.
 Both are arbitrary requirements, but both are the rules, whether established by the school and the coaching staff on the one hand or by the athletic conference on the other.
 So why shouldn’t she be expected to follow the same strictures as everyone else?

 On the other hand, if there are legitimate reasons why Dezi doesn’t want to dress up—if that would somehow remind her of what she was wearing the day she was kidnapped, for example, then the school’s “rules are rules” attitude would be somewhere between boorish and cruel.
 Certainly cutting a little slack for an apparent first offense under the circumstances would seem warranted.
-Conversely, if there’s a legitimate reason why wearing nice clothes—and, let’s face, no one would suggest the outfit Dezi wore on the day in question qualifies—would somehow impede the girl’s recovery, then the time to make that argument is before she gets told she can’t play because she violated team rules.
+Conversely, if there’s a legitimate reason why wearing nice clothes—and, let’s face it, no one would suggest the outfit Dezi wore on the day in question qualifies—would somehow impede the girl’s recovery, then the time to make that argument is before she gets told she can’t play because she violated team rules.
 Does the school look good in this?
 No. But this isn’t even honorable mention Curmie material.

 What is?
 Well, Naples (FL) Middle School’s letter to the parents of 11-year-old Lily Grasso would qualify.
 To be fair, the school was simply following a stupid rule established by the legislature; this is Florida, after all.
 And the Grasso clan did over-react, but certainly their response is understandable.
 Anyway, Lily is listed at 5’3” and 124 pounds (there’s some dispute as to whether they even got her height right), giving her a body mass index (BMI) of 22.
 That, according to the “fat letter” that was sent after a screening by the Collier County Health Department, makes her “at risk.”
 A link on the form sends you to the Centers for Disease Control website, which cheerfully informs us that a child with a BMI% of 89.56—Lily’s percentile—is “overweight.”
 Lost in the fine print are the caveats: